accordproject/techdocs/docs/ref-errors.md

 ---
 id: ref-errors
-title: Errors Reference
+title: Errors
 ---

- As much as possible, errors returned by Cicero or the Ergo compiler are normalized and categorized in order to facilitate handling of those error by the application code.
-Those errors are raised in Cicero as JavaScript _exceptions_.
+ As much as possible, errors returned by all projects (notably Cicero and the Ergo compiler) are normalized and categorized in order to facilitate handling of those error by the application code.
+Those errors are raised as JavaScript _exceptions_.

  ## Errors Hierarchy